 We suppose he thinks that is what Jesus would want us to do…

 Hopefully, all of you enjoyed this Memorial Day weekend.
 It is appropriate to take a moment to give thanks and honor those who gave the ultimate sacrifice so that we as a nation can pursue liberty as we know it today.
-It may not be perfect but we have is due, in great measure, to our military.… [Read more]
+It may not be perfect but what we have is due, in great measure, to our military.… [Read more]

 “In the title of my talk on a world without war, I have posed two questions: is it desirable?
 And, is it feasible?
 After the many millions of lives lost in the two World Wars of the last century, a world without war is assuredly most desirable…not only is a war-free world desirable; it is now necessary, it is essential, if humankind is to survive…humankind has acquired the technical means to destroy its own species and to accomplish this, deliberately or inadvertently, in a single action.… [Read more]